jswoboda/ISRSpectrum/README.md

 3. Doppler velocity (m/s)
 4. charge in elementary charges
 5. mass of the species in AMU
 6. collision frequency in s^-1.

-The info for the elctron species must be the last row also !
+The info for the electron species must be the last row also !

-Alternatively, if you are only using the following species: O+,NO+,N2+,O2+,N+, H+, e-, a simpler interface is avalible.
+Alternatively, if you are only using the following species: O+,NO+,N2+,O2+,N+, H+, e-, a simpler interface is available.
 Using this interface quasi-neutrality is assumed so the number of positive ions and electrons are the same.
 The user can get spectrum in the following way.

 ```python